Credit Suisse asks employees to switch bonus scheme

 Credit Suisse’s strategy of paying its employees a portion of bonuses in sometimes risky assets has not only proved lucrative to some recipients, it has also helped cut its exposure to $17 billion worth of loans and deals.

 Credit Suisse has yet to disclose its total bonus pool.
-Crosstown rival UBS increased its bonus pool by 28 percent to 3.2 billion Swiss francs from 2012, when awards were cut after it had to pay out $1.5 billion to settle allegations of manipulating benchmark interest rates.
-(Reporting by Oliver Hirt; Writing by Alice Baghdjian; Editing by Mark Potter)
+Crosstown rival UBS UBSN.VX increased its bonus pool by 28 percent to 3.2 billion Swiss francs from 2012, when awards were cut after it had to pay out $1.5 billion to settle allegations of manipulating benchmark interest rates.

+Reporting by Oliver Hirt; Writing by Alice Baghdjian; Editing by Mark Potter